 - The entry fee to Yellowstone is included.

 - All times are approximate.
 We are not responsible for the consequences of any delays, and this itinerary may change without notice.

-- One nights lodging is included at a self catering studio at Yellowstone Studios and Cabins in West Yellowstone.
-If lodging there is sold out, you will stay at Al's Westward Ho Motel or similar in West Yellowstone.
+- One nights lodging is included at Yellowstone Self Catering Lodging in West Yellowstone.
+If lodging there is sold out, you will stay at a moderate category motel in West Yellowstone.

 - Prices are based on double occupancy.
 Single, triple and quad occupancy rates are also available and will be seen at check out.
 There is no tax.
 The price assumes you book at least three weeks from the tour date.
 Higher air fares may result in a higher price if you do not do so.